rbangueses/summarize-conversations/README.md

 - a Twilio Plugin
 - a serverless function

-How does it work? when a task is accepted by an agent, if it has a conversationSid we send the transcript of the conversation to openai to generate a transcript and sentiment of the conversation.
+How does it work? when a task is accepted by an agent, if it has a conversationSid we send the transcript of the conversation to OpenAI to generate a transcript and give us a sentiment of the conversation.

+The serverless function receives a conversation sid, fetches the transcript and then sends it to OpenAI to summarize the conversation.
+The prompt is defined on the function, where by default we ask OpenAI to summarize the conversation and tell us the sentiment of that conversation by prepending a single letter (P for Positive /0 for Neutral / N for negative) to the summary.

-Make sure you point the request to the address of your function on the axios request on ConversationSummaryComponent.tsx
+Make sure you point the request to the address of your function on .env file.

+Note: you need to deploy the serverless function manually.
+Make sure you set the OPENAI_KEY environment variable and add the openai package to the dependencies.

-Will only attempt to summarize conversations, not calls.
+This plugin will only attempt to summarize conversations, not calls.

-To disable this we can set a task.attribute.noAI to true for example
+To disable this functionality, when we send a task to Flex via Studio we can set a task.attribute.noAI to true.

 TODOs
 - add summaries to calls handed over by a voice bot.
-- add environment variables for things like the serverless address
-- come up with a better way to turn it off/on
+- come up with a better way to turn it off/on.